That Enigmatic Place Called Los Altos De Jalisco

 Previously inhabited by the Toltec civilization,24 and by the mysterious Teotihuacán civilization before that, the lands directly north of Tenochtitlan/Mexico City (present-day Hidalgo, Queretaro and parts of Guanajuato), were inhabited (and still are) by the so-called Otomi people.
 I think they call themselves ña-ñu or something similar: the Otomi are the northernmost group from the oto-manguean language family, to which the Zapotec and Mixtec civilizations of southern Mexico also belong, and with relatives extending at some point in time all the way down to the Pacific coast of Nicaragua and Costa Rica (all dead now, at least linguistically).
 The Otomi and other oto-manguean civilizations were already annexed to the Mexica Empire, so after its fall they decided to stay cooperative with its new Spanish managers.

 West of the Mexica empire there was another advanced state: the Purepecha (roughly, present-day Michoacán).
 The origins of the Purepecha civilization are pure mystery.
 Their language, still spoken today, is an isolate.
 They had a completely different pantheon and more advanced metallurgy (copper and bronze cups, bells, axes, shields and needles were common).
-Based on this and some similarities in clothing, pottery, emphasis on fishing as well as their location in the Pacific coast, some scholars speculate they might have been in contact with the Andes.25 I don't think there's any naval evidence, though, let alone historic records (writing was only a thing in Zapotec and Mayan lands).
-The Purepecha had been defending themselves and repelling the Mexica for decades, but a bigger threat came in the form of Hernán Cortés' nemesis.
+Based on this and some similarities in clothing, pottery, emphasis on fishing as well as their location in the Pacific coast, some scholars speculate they might have been in contact with the Andes or shared a common ancestor.25 I don't think there's any naval evidence, though, let alone historic records (writing was only a thing in Zapotec and Mayan lands).
+The Purepecha had been defending themselves and repelling the Mexica for decades, and the border between the Mexican states of Michoacán and Mexico dates from that time, but a bigger threat came in the form of Hernán Cortés' nemesis.
 Meet Nuño Beltrán de Guzmán.

 Nuño de Guzmán was a bit of a scourge himself, described by many of his contemporaries as the worst scum to have ever landed on American soil.
 After spending some time in northern Veracruz, enslaving thousands and raising some eyebrows, he decided it was time to go looking for this whole New Galicia thing.
 Present-day northwestern Mexico sounded like a good choice, because he was convinced by the few psychotic survivors of the first European26 expedition to Florida and the Mississippi (again led by eternal looser Pánfilo de Nárvaez) that, west of the northern deserts, there were whole cities built out of gold; similar to the German expedition sent by Charles V to Klein-Venedig (Little Venice), otherwise known as Venezuela, where El Dorado was to be found.
 On his way northwestward, Guzmán encountered the Purepecha in 1530.
 Not satisfied with the king's warm invitation and golden gifts, and in imitation to Pizarro's treatment of Atahualpa, Guzmán had the king tortured, dragged by horse and burned alive.
 This was not el Dorado he had been hoping for, so the expedition continued north.27